Mimulus ringens

 Mimulus ringens is a species of monkeyflower known by the common names Allegheny monkeyflower and square-stemmed monkeyflower.

 It is native to eastern and central North America and has been introduced to the Pacific Northwest.
 It grows in a wide variety of moist to wet habitat types.
 Seeds are available from commercial suppliers.

 This is a rhizomatous perennial growing 20 cm to well over 1 meter tall, its 4-angled stem usually erect.
 The oppositely arranged leaves are lance-shaped to oblong, up to 8 cm long, usually clasping the stem.
 The sessile leaves of M. ringens help to distinguish it from its eastern relative, Mimulus alatus, which bears leaves on petioles and has a winged stem.
 The herbage is hairless.
 The flower is 1–3 in long, its tubular base encapsulated in a ribbed calyx of sepals with pointed lobes.
 The flower is lavender, blue, red or pink in color and is divided into an upper lip and a larger, swollen lower lip.

+Taxonomy

+Mimulus ringens was given its scientific name in 1753 by Carl Linnaeus.
+It is classified in the family Phrymaceae together with its genus, Mimulus.
+It has two accepted varieties.